ashismo/ashismo.github.com/_posts/hibernate/2015-05-22-Important-Concepts-of-Hibernate.md

  * **hbm.xml or Annotation:** Defines the database table mapping with POJO.
 Also defines the relation between tables in java way.
  * **SessionFactory:**
    * There will be a session factory per database.
-   * The SessionFacory is built once at startup
+   * The SessionFacory is built once at start-up
    * It is a **thread safe** class
    * SessionFactory will create a new Session object when requested
  * **Session:**
    * The Session object will get physical connection to the database.
-   * Session is the java object used for any DB operations.
+   * Session is the Java object used for any DB operations.
    * Session is not **thread safe**.
 Hence do not share hibernate session between threads
    * Session represents unit of work with database
-   * Sessino should be closed once the task is completed
+   * Session should be closed once the task is completed

 ## Standalone Hibernate program